Ekotox Centers are ready to provide support and consultancy services in REACH, CLP and other sectors of EU chemicals legislation for your compliance.

 Compliance with REACH Regulations for Safety Data Sheets

 Where there is a chain of supply, the requirements of REACH in relation to the provision of safety data sheets apply at each stage of the supply chain.

-The text of the Revision of Annex II specifies in point 0.2.3 that: “[…] The safety data sheet shall be prepared by a competent person who shall take into account the specific needs and knowledge of the user audience, as far as they are known.
+Above all, the text of the Revision of Annex II specifies in point 0.2.3 that: “[…] The safety data sheet shall be prepared by a competent person after that shall take into account the specific needs and knowledge of the user audience, as far as they are known.
 Suppliers of substances and mixtures shall ensure that such competent persons have received appropriate training, including refresher training.”

 Article 31 and Annex II of the REACH Regulation establish the format and content for safety data sheets (SDS).
 Regulation No. 830/2015/EC brought change on 1.6.2015.
 Earlier safety data sheets need compliance by 31.5.2017.